5undel/Kitchen-Forum/README.md

 - Select "Enable Manual Deployment", and then click the "Deploy" button.

 The live link can be found here - https://kitchenforum.herokuapp.com/
- - Click the lgin link at the top left, at the login page click the register link to create a account.
+ - Click the login link at the top left, at the login page click the register link to create a account.

 ## Test